[hfe_template id='123664']

 High Salt Levels

-With saltwater, it is recommended to use reverse osmosis in which the water passed through a delicate membrane under pressure, thereby removing the sodium and chloride molecules from the water.
+It is recommended to use reverse osmosis with salt water.
+In this process, the water passes through a delicate membrane under pressure, removing the sodium and chloride molecules.

 The Presence Of Dissolved Solids and Metals